Cecilia Rouse

-Cecilia Elena Rouse (/'raʊs/ ROWSS; born December 18, 1963) is an American economist who has served as the 30th Chair of the Council of Economic Advisers since March 2021.
+Cecilia Elena Rouse (/'raʊs/ ROWSS; born December 18, 1963) is an American economist and the President of the Brookings Institution.
+She served as the 30th Chair of the Council of Economic Advisers between 2021 and 2023.
 She is the first Black American to hold this position.
 Prior to this, she served as the dean of the Princeton School of Public and International Affairs at Princeton University.
 Joe Biden nominated Rouse to be Chair of the Council of Economic Advisers in November 2020.
 Rouse was overwhelmingly confirmed by the Senate on March 2, 2021, by a vote of 95–4.
+She resigned on March 31, 2023, to return to teaching.
+In January 2024, she became the 9th President of the Brookings Institution.

 Early life and education

-Rouse grew up in Del Mar, California and graduated from Torrey Pines High School in 1981.
+Rouse grew up in Del Mar, California, and graduated from Torrey Pines High School in 1981.
 She has two siblings: Forest Rouse, a physicist; and Carolyn Rouse, an anthropologist and professor at Princeton University.
 Her father Carl A. Rouse was a research physicist who received his Ph.D. from the California Institute of Technology in 1956.
 Her mother Lorraine worked as a school psychologist.

 Rouse received a Bachelor of Arts in economics from Harvard University in 1986 and a PhD in economics from Harvard University in 1992.

 Career

 After earning her doctorate, Rouse joined the faculty at Princeton University in 1992.

 Rouse served in the National Economic Council under President Bill Clinton from 1998 to 1999.

 Rouse served as a member of President Barack Obama's Council of Economic Advisers from 2009 to 2011.

 Rouse has served as the dean of the Princeton School of Public and International Affairs, and is the Lawrence and Shirley Katzman and Lewis and Anna Ernst Professor in the Economics of Education.
 She is the founding director of the Princeton University Education Research Section, is a member of the National Academy of Education and a research associate of the National Bureau of Economic Research.
 Her primary research interests are in labor economics with a focus on the economics of education.
 Rouse has served as an editor of the Journal of Labor Economics and as a senior editor of The Future of Children.
-She is a member of the board of directors of MDRC, and a director of the T. Rowe Price Equity Mutual Funds and an advisory board member of the T. Rowe Price Fixed Income Mutual Funds.
+She was a member of the board of directors of MDRC, and a director of the T. Rowe Price Equity Mutual Funds and an advisory board member of the T. Rowe Price Fixed Income Mutual Funds.